soham-999/soham-999/README.md

 Hi there, I'm **Soham Chakraborty**, a passionate computer science undergraduate specializing in Artificial Intelligence and Machine Learning.
 With a strong foundation in full-stack web development, I excel in building scalable and efficient web applications primarily using JavaScript technologies.

-Alongside development, I have a keen interest in cybersecurity — continuously exploring ethical hacking and security best practices to build safer digital environments.
+Alongside, I have interest in cybersecurity — continuously exploring ethical hacking and security best practices to build safer digital environments.

 ---